 Gardening with Prairie Plants: How to Create Beautiful Native Landscapes.
 University of Minnesota Press.
 Minneapolis, MN.

 Prairie Moon Nursery: www.prairiemoon.com

 Prairie Restorations, Inc.: www.prairieresto.com

-Tammy Mercer is a naturalist working part-time for the Eloise Butler Wildflower Garden.
+Tammy Mercer is a naturalist who formerly worked at the Eloise Butler Wildflower Garden and led birding walks.

 This article was published in the Fringed Gentian™ Vol. 58 #2, Spring 2010.